Skip to main content

 aen-*-regcheck — on-silicon driver smoke tests

-A suite of minimal register-level bench examples that each bind one E8 peripheral, exercise it through the portable Zephyr class API, and confirm the expected behaviour on real silicon (cross-checked with a J-Link mem32 read).
-They prove the driver binds + programs registers — the foundation the higher-level examples build on.
+A suite of minimal register-level bench examples that each bind one E8 block, exercise it through the portable Zephyr class API where one exists, and confirm the expected behaviour on real silicon — cross-checked with a J-Link mem32 read.
+They prove the driver binds and programs registers: the foundation the higher-level examples build on.

 Source: examples/aen/.